March 3, 2026 | IBM Z

 Figure 2 – JCLplus-as-code

-This approach allows quality and development test staff to declare different test JCLplus+ scenarios without designing, coding, and maintaining complex scripts for each specific testing need.
-Furthermore, this offers a level of abstraction to write and run different JCL testing policies without modifying or adding complex logic to the existing testing scripts.
+This approach allows quality and development staff to declare different test JCLplus+ scenarios without designing, coding, or maintaining complex scripts for each specific testing requirement.
+Furthermore, it provides a level of abstraction to write and run different JCL testing policies without modifying or adding complex logic to the existing scripts.

 A simple YAML task file looks like this: